AI2Phil/digame/DOCKER_BUILD_FIX_SUMMARY.md

 **Status: PRODUCTION DEPLOYMENT READY** 🚀

 The platform is now ready for staging deployment and production rollout with enterprise-grade security, reliability, and performance.
-All critical GitHub Actions, Python compatibility, and Docker build issues have been resolved using proven, stable approaches.
+All critical GitHub Actions, Python compatibility, and Docker build issues have been resolved using proven, stable approaches. y